Bridging the Gap - Supporting You

 In the video below, Emily talks about her experience of joining the College.

-As well as their tutor, all Year 12 students have the support of an experienced Head of Year (Mrs Howe) and a very experienced Head of College (Mr Scott) who will support with University and Apprenticeships next steps provision (Including Russell Group applications).
+As well as their tutor, all Year 12 students have the support of an experienced Head of Year (Mr Leay) and our new Head of College (Mr Chotai) who will support with University and Apprenticeships next steps provision (Including Russell Group applications).

-Should students have any pastoral concerns they would like to discuss before the new year commences, they should email the Admissions team and Mrs Howe or another of the College Team will respond to help in whatever way they can.
-Please click here to email admissions or copy this email address into your email client: firstname.lastname@example.org
+Should students have any pastoral concerns they would like to discuss before the new year commences, they should email the College Team who will respond in whatever way they can.
+Please click here to email or copy this email address into your email client: firstname.lastname@example.org

 It is really important that students choose the right courses to enable them to be successful and to progress to their career of choice after college.
 We provide support materials and reading that will help students who are not yet sure about their courses to reflect on the choices they have made.
 The materials provided are intended to help guide students to choose courses to support their interests and next career steps.